zvxr/diy-electronics/humidor-sensor/README.md

 The OLED interface included three buttons, which I programmed to:

-A. Display the current temperature and humidity.
+1. Display the current temperature and humidity.
-B. Display min, mean, max temperature and humidity over a rolling period of time.
+2. Display min, mean, max temperature and humidity over a rolling period of time.
-C. Display a graphical animation.
+3. Display a graphical animation.

 Though the animation would not fit on Atmega328P, it does fit quite comfortably on other Adafruit M0 (ATSAMD21G18) or M4 (ATSAMD51) boards.